diogosilva96/etf-cli/README.md

 - Add symbol validation to ensure it exists
 - Tidy up error handling
 - Move each command to a specific file in app module.
-- Rethink app configuration
-- Improve command error messages
+- Improve command error messages.
-- Allow config file path specification?